Changfeng Motor: History

+Hunan Changfeng Motor Co. era

 Changfeng had its origins in No.7319 Factory, which was a small repair facility for military equipment.
 Production of SUVs (license built Beijing BJ2020s) began in 1988, and in 1996 the name of the company was changed to Changfeng Auto Manufacturing.
 Until 1996, the company was a commercial affiliate of the People's Liberation Army (PLA).
 The 1991 Mitsubishi Pajero has been built by Changfeng since 1995.
 The company has exclusively produced light trucks.

-Presaging a 2012 merger with GAC Group, in 2009, the legal name was changed from Hunan Changfeng Motor Co. to GAC Changfeng Motor Co., Ltd.
+In 2009-12-25, Hunan Changfeng Motor Co. announced the company name would be changed to GAC Changfeng Motor Co., Ltd. (湖南长丰汽车制造股份有限公司), effective in 2009-12-30.

+GAC Changfeng Motor Co., Ltd. era

 Acquisition by GAC Group

 Prior a minority shareholder with only 29% ownership, GAC Group took control of Changfeng in 2012 after a long run-up dating from 2009 that included promises to turn the company into a joint venture with Mitsubishi.
 Previously, 22% of the company was owned by Changfeng Group and another 15% by Mitsubishi.
 These stakes were sold in 2011.
 As a result of being acquired by GAC, the company was delisted from the Shanghai stock exchange on March 20, 2012.

 During the acquisition process, Changfeng's Shanghai listed stock fluctuated wildly leading to its suspension from October 28, 2010, until sometime after March 17, 2011.

-In late 2010, Mitsubishi and Guangzhou Automobile Group signed a memorandum of understanding to set up a new equally owned joint venture by restructuring Changfeng.
-Although this would have required Mitsubishi to increase its ownership to fifty percent, in 2011 Mitsubishi sold its entire stake in the company, instead.
-In October 2012, GAC and Mitsubishi Motors announced the new joint venture, GAC Mitsubishi Motors Co., Ltd., would take over ″the factory (Xing Sha Factory), supply-chain, distribution channel and marketing know-how available from GACCF″.

-In 2011, it was reported that GAC would take control of Changfeng's Lièbào brand, which markets SUVs based on the Mitsubishi Pajero built in Changsha and Yongzhou.
-Production in Changsha was to be discontinued after the transfer to GAC.
-However, in 2012 Changfeng Group began moves to re-enter the vehicle business culminating in the move to a new headquarters in Changsha in January 2013 and the establishment of a new subsidiary, Hunan Liebao Automobile Co., Ltd., alongside the continuing Anhui Changfeng Yangzi Automobile Manufacturing Co., Ltd., to oversea manufacturing and marketing of vehicles under the Liebao or "Leopaard" brand.